-The Resident Coordinator has represented UNCT and ensured coordinated support to the COVID-19 response by maintaining frequent contact with the Prime Minister.
-A number of thematic inter-agency task forces were activated to ensure coordination (including the Socioeconomic Task Force and the Education Task Force).
-The Resident

-Coordinator also led monthly meetings with more than 80 development partners, during which WHO provided updates regarding the epidemiological situation and the government was able to share key needs and updates.
+The RC has represented the UNCT and ensured coordinated support to the COVID-19 response by maintaining frequent contacts with the Prime Minister.
+A number of thematic interagency task forces were activated to ensure coordination (socio-economic TF, education TF).
+The RC also led monthly meetings with more than 80 Development Partners in which WHO provided updates regarding the epidemiological situation and the Government was able to share key needs and updates.
 Joint monitoring of SERP has been conducted on a quarterly basis towards a number of indicators.

 4.1.3.
-Perceptions of the value of United Nations contributions
+Perceptions of the Value of UN Contributions

 The relevance of the PFSD was also assessed on the basis of perceptions of the stakeholders engaged by this evaluation.
-From the perspective of United Nations staff members, the PFSD is for the most part relevant and has contributed to the coordination of the United Nations system in the country.
-About 93 per cent of the 59 agency staff members49 who participated in the anonymous survey organized for this evaluation responded that "the PFSD has adequately reflected Moldova's national needs and priorities".
+From the perspective of UN staff members, the PFSD is for the most part relevant and has contributed to the coordination of the UN system in the country.
+About 93% of the 59 agency staff members50 who participated in the anonymous survey organized for this evaluation responded that "the PFSD has adequately reflected Moldova's national needs & priorities".
 Similarly, all government officials responding to the evaluation survey agreed that the PFSD has adequately reflected national needs and priorities.
-Further, more than 95 per cent of United Nations agency respondents stated that "the PFSD has addressed the needs of women, children and the most vulnerable groups in Moldova".
-Similarly, among government officials who responded to the evaluation survey, there is strong consensus that the PFSD has addressed the needs of women, children and the most vulnerable groups.
-Further, 95 per cent of the 59 United Nations agency staff participating in the survey responded that "the PFSD has been relevant to the work of my agency", while about 96 per cent of government officials surveyed stated that the PFSD has been relevant to the work of their organizations.
-Clearly, when it comes to the PFSD as a framework of cooperation, there is broad agreement among United Nations staff members and government officials that the PFSD has been relevant to country needs, to the needs of vulnerable groups and to the work of individual agencies.
+Furthermore, more than 95% of UN agency respondents stated that "the PFSD has addressed the needs of women, children and the most vulnerable groups in Moldova".
+Similarly, among government officials who responded to the evaluation survey there is strong consensus that the PFSD has addressed the needs of women, children and the most vulnerable groups.
+Further, 95% of the 59 UN agency staff participating in the survey responded that "the PFSD has been relevant to the work of my agency", while about 96% of government officials surveyed stated that the PFSD has been relevant to the work of their organizations.
+So, clearly, when it comes to the PFSD as a framework of cooperation, there is broad agreement among UN staff members and government officials that the PFSD has been relevant to country needs, needs of vulnerable groups and the work of individual agencies.